detlefm/MediaServerAPI/README.md

 # 🧭 `proxy.py` Overview

-This lightweight proxy server adds JSON support to the MediaServer API.
+This lightweight proxy server adds JSON and CORS support to the MediaServer API.
 Instead of calling the MediaServer directly:

 ```